-During FY 2015-16, the District strengthened its financial condition through continued implementation of the Board-adopted 5-year Financial Plan.
+During FY 2016-17, the District strengthened its financial condition through continued implementation of the Board-adopted 5-year Financial Plan.
 The revenue environment has remained stable and is supported by rate adjustments needed to address the costs of providing ongoing water service to District customers.

-The State of California is in a multi-year drought and in April 2015, Governor Jerry Brown issued an unprecedented mandate for Californians to reduce water consumption by 25%.
-The Goleta/Santa Barbara region is experiencing an "exceptional drought" and the District's customers have significantly reduced water usage, meeting local targets and exceeding state conservation requirements.
-As part of the District's plan to address the exceptional drought environment and the related financial impact, the District's Board of Directors reviewed, held public hearings, tabulated protest letters, and adopted an Ordinance to enact new rates and temporary drought surcharges effective July 1, 2015.
+The State of California experienced the driest four-year period on record and with the much needed rainfall this past winter and above average snow packs in the California Sierras, Governor Jerry Brown declared an end to state's historic drought in April 2017.
+Unfortunately, the Goleta/Santa Barbara region remains one of the few areas/counties in California that is still enduring the drought.
+Although the intensity of the drought has been downgraded from "exceptional" to "moderate", the District's customers continue to conserve water, meeting local conservation targets and exceeding state requirements.
+As part of the District's plan to address this historic drought and its related financial impact, the Board of Directors reviewed, held public hearings, tabulated protest letters, and adopted an Ordinance to enact new rates and temporary drought surcharges effective July 1, 2015.